pulumi/docs/content/blog/simple-reproducible-kubernetes-deployments/index.md

 authors: ["alex-clemmer"]
 tags: ["Infrastructure","Kubernetes","TypeScript"]
 date: "2018-08-24"
-meta_desc: "Pulumi is an open-source cloud native development platform that lets you express Kubernetes programs in real programming languages, instead of YAML templates."
+meta_desc: "Pulumi is an open-source infrastructure as code platform that lets you express Kubernetes programs in familiar programming languages, instead of YAML templates."
 meta_image: "diff.gif"
 ---